PeraltaLab/WRC_FertMowing/README.md

 ### Repo Contents

-* **analyses:**: An R Markdown file that includes R script written by Mike McCoy, Mario Muscarella, and Ariane Peralta containing functions used in analysis of soil and microbial sequence data.
+* **analyses:**: An R Markdown file that includes R script written by Mike McCoy, Mario Muscarella, and Ariane Peralta containing functions used in analysis of plant species data.

 * **data:**: Files associated with soil and plant data sets.